jiheechoi6/FanCrowd/README.md

 ## Features and How to Use
 #### Login/Signup
 This feature gives the user access to our web application.
 It has validation on all it's forms to ensure the data entered is correct.
-It will only allow the user to click login/signup if the data is valid.
+It will only allow the user to click login/signup if the data entered is valid.
 We have also included a reset password feature to allow the user to reset their password, it is a two step process where the user will first recieve a verification code on their email and they must enter that code only then will their new password become active.

 When the user/admin navigates to the login page, they will be asked to give their credentials (given above).
 If their credentials are entered incorrectly, the form will display a message saying something is invalid.
 If the information is valid it will enable the login button and allow the user to login in which will take them to the profile page.
 When users signup they will also be redirected to the profile page.
 Admins cannot sign up, their accounts must be pre-populated or someone with access to the backend must create one for them.